al-aleman/datillilo/README.md

 ---
 ### Genetic diversity

-Descriptors (HE, H.O., and FIS) for each lineage and the mean pairwise Weir and Cockerham's weighted values of genetic differentiation (standardised FST) were calculated with [GENODIVE](https://www.bentleydrummer.nl/software/software/GenoDive.html).
+Descriptors (HE, HO, and FIS) for each lineage and the mean pairwise Weir and Cockerham's weighted values of genetic differentiation (standardised FST) were calculated with [GENODIVE](https://www.bentleydrummer.nl/software/software/GenoDive.html).
 To assess the isolation by distance null hypothesis, i.e., the correlation between the geographical and genetic distance between samples, a Mantel test was carried out correlating the individuals' Euclidean genetic distance and the pairwise distance between sampling locations (in kilometres, produced with the [Geographic Distance Matrix Generator](https://biodiversityinformatics.amnh.org/open_source/gdmg/)), after introducing a random jitter (+/- 0.05°) to samples belonging to shared sampling locations ([file here](https://github.com/al-aleman/datillilo/blob/main/data/coordinates_jitter.txt)).
 The significance of the Mantel test was evaluated with 99,999 permutations.
 Genetic data conversion from *.vcf* to *.gen* was completed in [PGDSpider](http://www.cmpg.unibe.ch/software/PGDSpider/).
-Alternatively (if not having acces to GENODIVE), Plink, [VCFtools](https://vcftools.github.io/index.html), [Genepop](https://genepop.curtin.edu.au/), and/or [Arlequin](http://cmpg.unibe.ch/software/arlequin35/) can be used to get these answers.
+Alternatively (if not having acces to GENODIVE), Plink, [VCFtools](https://vcftools.github.io/index.html), [Genepop](https://genepop.curtin.edu.au/), and/or [Arlequin](http://cmpg.unibe.ch/software/arlequin35/) can be used to run these analyses.

 ---
 ### Outlier SNPs and signatures of differentiation by local adaptation